lynnfaraday/aresmush.com/tutorials/code/create-plugin/roll-cmd.md

 The difficulty is optional.
 If omitted, the roll is simply done as an open-ended roll.

+{% tip %}
-{% include tip.html content="This roll command does not directly handle opposed rolls.
-To do an opposed roll, you have both sides do open-ended rolls and compare the results." %}
+This roll command does not directly handle opposed rolls.
+To do an opposed roll, you have both sides do open-ended rolls and compare the results.
+{% endtip %}

 ## Command Class